Three ways to do a two-way ANOVA with Python

 Two-way ANOVA in Python using pyvttbl

-The third way to do Python ANOVA is by using the library pyvttbl.
+The third way to perform Python ANOVA is to use the pyvttbl library.
 Pyvttbl has its own method (also called DataFrame) to create data frames.

 from pyvttbl import DataFrame